Interpol - Explained

 Article 2 clearly defines Interpol's role; To ensure and promote the widest possible mutual assistance between all criminal police authorities within the limits of the laws existing in the different countries and the spirit of the Universal Declaration of Human Rights.
 Sub article two; To establish and develop all institutions likely to contribute effectively to the prevention and suppression of ordinary law crimes.Article 3 stresses the importance of neutrality when dispatching its duties.
 It states that It is strictly forbidden for the Organization to undertake any intervention or activities of a political, military, religious or racial character.

-International Police Organization (Interpol)
+Academic Research on International Police Organization (Interpol)

 - Designing police: Interpol and the study of change in international organizations, Barnett, M., & Coleman, L. (2005).
 International Studies Quarterly, 49(4), 593-619.
 This article looks at six strategies manipulation, defiance, avoidance, acquiescence and compromise.
 It also gives an opinion that the strategic choice of IOs is contingent on organizational security and congruence.
 It shows how IOs can balance between acquiring resources necessary for survival and being secure as they maintain autonomy.